applicaster/applicaster-iap-framework/README.md

 #### Usage

 Import framework with `import ApplicasterIAP` inside `.swift` file.
-About framework API you can read in [Wiki](https://github.com/applicaster/applicaster-iap-framework/wiki )
+About framework API you can read in [Wiki](https://github.com/applicaster/applicaster-iap-framework/wiki)

 ## Related Links

 Google Billing documentation: https://developer.android.com/google/play/billing/billing_overview

+The iOS Implementation of the framework is based of Apple's storekit in-app purchase library: https://developer.apple.com/documentation/storekit/in-app_purchase

 ## Submit an Issue

+For submitting issues and bug reports, please use the following link: https://github.com/applicaster/applicaster-iap-framework/issues/new/choose

 ## Code of Conduct

+Please make sure to follow our code of conduct: https://developer.applicaster.com/Code-Of-Conduct.html